JohnSmith-Kyon/CS420-Course-Project/README.md

 python datasets/combine_A_and_B.py --fold_A /path/to/data/A --fold_B /path/to/data/B --fold_AB /path/to/data

 This will combine each pair of images (A,B) into a single image file, ready for training.

+## Acknowledgement
+The code is learnt from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix